laurajbarros/backend-challenge/README.md

 * Fetches the menu from our fake point of sale service: `http://backend-challenge-pos.pepperhq.com/menu.json`
 * Extends the product's in the menu with the list of human-readable titles from `titles.json`
 * Caches the menu with a 24 hour expiration policy
-* Returns the menu as json
+* Returns the extended menu as json with a 200 OK status code